SyncfusionExamples/maui-pdf-viewer-examples/Styles/PDFViewerThemes/README.md

     </Application.Resources>
 </Application>
 ```
+For more detailed guidance on applying themes, please refer to the [Syncfusion MAUI Themes User Guide](https://help.syncfusion.com/maui/themes/themes).

 ### Step 3: Load PDF into the PDF Viewer
 Initialize the PDF Viewer control in your .NET MAUI application and bind the `DocumentSource` property of the PDF Viewer to the PdfDocumentStream property defined in the PdfViewerViewModel class.